 - Selection Process To advance the stacking ID LED number, continue pressing the Stack ID button.
-When LED 6 is flashing, pressing the Stack ID button results in the device being configured as a stand-alone.
+When LED 8 is flashing, pressing the Stack ID button results in the device being configured as a stand-alone.
 Pressing the Stack ID button again advances the Stack ID to 1.
 Unit 1 and Unit 2 are master-enabled units.
-See "Stacking Overview" master-election process. - 7 End selection process The unit ID selection process is completed when the 15-second flashing period has transpired.
-The Stack ID button becomes unresponsive and the unit ID is set to the LED ID flashing at the end of the period. - NOTE: These steps should be performed one unit at a time until all stack members are powered up and their Stack IDs are selected.
-Performing the steps one unit at a time will allow for sufficient time to select the Stack ID for each unit.
-However, the entire stack should be cabled as per the "Stacking Cable Diagram" before powering up the devices.
+See "Stacking Overview" on page 12 master-election process. - 7 End selection process The unit ID selection process is completed when the 15-second flashing period has transpired.
+The Stack ID button becomes unresponsive and the unit ID is set to the LED ID flashing at the end of the period.